Kumulos/KumulosSdkReactNative/README.md

 ### Android Linking Steps (required)

-To complete the linking process for Android, you need to ensure your project uses the following versions for tools & libraries:

--   Gradle plugin v3.1.3 or greater
--   Build tools v23.0.3 or greater
--   Support library v27.+

-In addition, you must add the following to your `android/app/build.gradle` file:
+You must add the following to your `android/app/build.gradle` file:

 ```
 android {